MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ## WebSlate in Visual Scripting

-Visual Scripting offers a \"no-code\" approach to adding behavior to a scene.
-This means that developers can now implement WebSlate functionality and behavior without the need for traditional programming.
-Instead, a visual interface is provided, enabling users to define and connect various actions and events in a scene.
+With Visual Scripting, developers can implement WebSlate functionality and behavior without the need for traditional programming.
+Instead, a node-based visual interface is provided, enabling users to define and connect various actions and events in a scene.
 This simplifies the process of adding interactivity and behavior, making it accessible to individuals without extensive programming knowledge or experience.

 To enable visual scripting using WebSlate, you must set up a few things.

-1. Go to **Edit** \> **Project Settings**.
+1. Go to **Edit** > **Project Settings**.

-2. Select **Visual Scripting**.\
+2. Select **Visual Scripting**.

    ![A screenshot of Visual scripting page in Unity](../../media/webview-developer-guide/image018.png)